ajbertra91/geneology-tracker/README.md

+# genealogy-tracker
+This is an experiment to use haunted and lit-html to create some custom elements.
+I first started witht the idea of trying to make a genealogy tree app... but quickly decided that I wanted to create a timeline tool for displaying custom timelines for Bible studies.

-# geneology-tracker
+# How to Use

-More accurately this is a timeline custom element.

-define a few element to put on your timeline:
+define a few elements to put on your timeline:
 ```javascript
 const GIZA_PYRAMIDS = {
     path: pyramidsImg,